oicr-gsi/cbioportal_tools/study_input/README.md

 mutation	mutation.txt
 sample	sample.txt
 ```
 There are a limited number of types.
-Although no error is currently thrown, it will possibly generate an error during the import step of cBioPortal.

 As of this commit, the supported types are:
 * `MAF`